SwedbankPay/developer.swedbankpay.com/_includes/use-case-one-click.md

 friction?
 These are the supported payment methods:

 *   Cards: Masked PAN, Expiration Date and CVC
-*   Swish: MSIDSN – Only for eCom-flow
+*   Swish: MSIDSN – Only for e-commerce flow
 *   Vipps: MSIDSN
 *   Invoice: Email and MSIDSN
 *   Trustly: Preferred bank account